Sulleys Ceramics

 Pat Fry

-The Wivenhoe Collection as at October 2024 looks to comprise 51 differnt models, plus a number of variations, all of buildings in Wivenhoe.
+The Wivenhoe Collection is comprised of over 50 different models, plus a number of variations, all of buildings in Wivenhoe.
 There are several different Wivenhoe Collection price lists and over time a number of models were discontinued or added with the catalogue numbers also changed for some.

 So why Wivenhoe?
-Not sure, but its certainly a town with a very diverse range of buildings.
+Not entirely sure, but It’s certainly a wonderful little town with a very diverse range of buildings.
+Walking around Wivenhoe and playing “spot the building” is great fun.

 A wonderful history of Mrs Barton and Sulleys, and the Wivenhoe Collection with clues as to the Wivenhoe connection can be found on the Wivenhoe History Group's website here, "The Wivenhoe Ceramic Pottery Collection"